 1975 - Appointed to the Bicentennial Commission by President Gerald Ford.

 1975-1976 - Member of National Commission on the Observance of International Women’s Year.

 1977 - Appears in the television mini-series “Roots.”

-1981 - Appointed lifetime chair as Reynolds Professor of American Studies at Wake Forest University.
+1981 - Appointed Reynolds Professor of American Studies at Wake Forest University.

-March 1995 - Wins Grammy for Best Spoken Word or Non-Musical Album for "Phenomenal Woman."
+March 1995 - Wins a Grammy for Best Spoken Word or Non-Musical Album for “Phenomenal Woman.”

-October 16, 1995 - Recites poem "From a Black Woman to a Black Man" at the Million Man March in Washington.
+October 16, 1995 - Recites the poem “From a Black Woman to a Black Man” at the Million Man March in Washington, DC.

 1998 - Film directorial debut for “Down in the Delta.”